createcandle/configuration-files/boot/readme.txt

 Alternatively, you can connect a monitor and keyboard.
 Then pressing CTRL-ALT-F3 should reveal the shell.

+# RECOVERY
+From Candle 2.0.2 onwards Candle has a built-in recovery partition.
+Booting into that will normally start a process which downloads and installs the latest version of Candle.
+It fully replaces the system partition with a downloaded disk image, and similarly copies files over the boot partition too.
+It does not change the recovery partition or user data partition.

+It is possible to boot into recovery without starting the update process; creating the file candle_recovery_type.txt with the string 'nothing' inside will cause the recovery to do nothing.
+It also won't copy the hostname, so (currently) you may login in to the recovery system with: ssh root@candleupdate.local and password 'smarthome'.

 # EMERGENCY RECOVERY
-If you are having a lot of trouble, and none of the tools mentioned below help, then as a last ditch attempt you can try using the recovery version of cmdline.txt.
+Another last ditch attempt you could try if the recovery option doesn't work or is unavailable: using the recovery version of cmdline.txt.
 It will boot the system into a bash shell.
 Note that the filesystem will be in read-only mode, but you can remount it if you need to make changes:

 mount -o remount,rw /dev/mmcblk0p2 /

 # TOGGLES
-The existence of these files can also toggle certain things:
+The existence of these files can influence how the system operates:

-candle_ssh.txt 			# Start SSH at boot
-emergency.txt 			# Booting is mostly halted, and SSH access is activated. candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
-If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (such as the Raspberry Pi 3). keep_browser_session.txt 	# Don't delete browser sessions on boot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all. nohotspot.txt 			# Aborts hotspot launch.
+candle_ssh.txt 			# Start SSH server at boot.
+Login with username 'pi' and password 'smarthome'. emergency.txt 			# Booting is mostly halted, and SSH access is activated. candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
+If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (such as the Raspberry Pi 3). keep_browser_session.txt 	# Don't delete browser sessions on boot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all.
+Use with the Hotspot addon. nohotspot.txt 			# Aborts hotspot addon launch.
 Useful if that feature somehow causes trouble. hide_mouse_pointer.txt 		# Hides the mouse pointer on the HDMI output.
-Enabled by default. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. disable_wifi_power_save.txt 	# If present, wifi power saving feature will be disabled.
+Enabled by default. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables installing and uninstalling addons, as well as most mayor settings. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. disable_wifi_power_save.txt 	# If present, wifi power saving feature will be disabled.
 This might improve some connections. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
 Risky, For developers only.

+# RECOVERY OPTIONS
+By default starting the recovery partition starts the update process, but this can be overridden:

+candle_update.txt		# If it exists, then this file will be renamed to candle_update.sh and run as a script.
+Also, the normal update process is not run. candle_recovery_type.txt # The contents of this file overrides the recovery type.
+Set its contents to the word "nothing" to boot into recovery and do nothing.

 # TOOLS
+A lot of these 'restore' methods will be phased out.
+It's recommended to use the recovery partition instead, and simply replace a malfunctioning system partition.

-restore_boot_backup.txt 	# Will try to restore some fundamental files to older backed-up versions (if the backups exist) restore_controller_backup.txt 	# Will try to restore the Candle Controller software (if the backups exist) force_controller_rebuild.txt 	# Will download the very latest version of the Candle Controller and build it from scratch.
-This takes a long time. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password).
+restore_boot_backup.txt 	# Will try to restore some fundamental files to older backed-up versions (if the backups exist).
+Deprecated. restore_controller_backup.txt 	# Will try to restore the Candle Controller software (if the backups exist).
+Deprecated. force_controller_rebuild.txt 	# Will download the very latest version of the Candle Controller and build it from scratch.
+This takes a long time.
+Deprecated. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password).